-"You are to calculate your hours and your minutes of labor, and since the hour measures nothing,--since in one factory a workman can watch four looms at once, whilst in another he only watches two, you are to weigh the muscular force, the energy of brain, the energy of nerve expended.
+In the present state of society when we see Cabinet Ministers paying themselves thousands a year, whilst the workman looms at once, whilst in another he only watches two, you are to weigh the muscular force, the energy of brain, the energy of nerve expended.
 You are scrupulously to count up the years of apprenticeship, that you may value precisely the share of each one amongst you in the production of the future.
 And all this, after you have declared that you leave entirely out of your reckoning the share he has taken in the past."